dimajix/flowman/docs/installation.md

 Please have a look at [Kerberos](cookbook/kerberos.md) for detailed information.

-### Running in Docker
+## 7. Running in Docker
-It is also possible to run Flowman inside Docker.
+It is also possible to [run Flowman inside Docker](cookbook/docker.md).
 We now also provide some images at [Docker Hub](https://hub.docker.com/repository/docker/dimajix/flowman)